 Mobility and dynamic bandwidth provisioning force us to rethink how we design networks.
-Traditional data centre designs utilize a hierarchical approach, encompassing a number of bandwidth aggregation points at different layers.
+Traditional data center designs utilize a hierarchical approach, encompassing a number of bandwidth aggregation points at different layers.
 We build networks with a fixed size and adapt the application to the network.
-Data centres are designed to have fixed oversubscription ratio, for example, 2:1, 4:1 etc. But what if you want better oversubscription ratios for individual sets of applications?
+Data centers are designed to have a fixed oversubscription ratio, for example, 2:1, 4:1, etc. But what if you want better oversubscription ratios for individual sets of applications?
 Equal-cost multipathing (ECMP) and Link aggregation (LAG) mechanisms improve performance but effectively you still have a fairly static network.
 Non-blocking and low oversubscription designs are costly and leave many sections underused during low utilization periods.

 Plexxi Affinity Model